diarmidmackenzie/tetris-engine/README.md

 - It's OK for shape definitions to double back on themselves.
 That's needed to create e.g. a T block.
 The shape generator just eliminates duplicate blocks.
 - The shape generator automatically calculates the center of mass of the block, and recenters based on that (to the nearest block).
 - The shape definition does affect the rotation of the block at the point it spawns, so EEE would spawn a horizontal 4-bar aligned with the x-axis, whereas UUU would spawn a vertical one, and NNN would spawn one aligned with the z-axis.
-- Where one shape can be rotated to form another, recommended practice is to only include one of the shapes - that would give the experience best aligned with classic Tetris.
+- Where one shape can be rotated to form another, recommended practice is to only include one of the shapes - that would match the traditional experience.
 But if you wanted to give a different experience, you could define all of EEE, UUU and NNN, and you'd get 4-bars spawning in 3 different orientations.
 - Note that whether one shape can be rotated into another depends on the arena size.
-For example in 2D Tetris the L and S shapes come in left-handed and right-handed forms that can't be rotated into each other.
-But in 3D Tetris these shapes can be swapped by rotation in the y-axis.
-So for 3D Tetris, we only have one type of L block, and one type of S block (we have some interesting new 3D shapes to make up for it, though!).
+For example with 2D 4-Blocks the L and S shapes come in left-handed and right-handed forms that can't be rotated into each other.
+But with 3D 4-Blocks these shapes can be swapped by rotation in the y-axis.
+So for 3D 4-Blocks, we only have one type of L block, and one type of S block (we have some interesting new 3D shapes to make up for it, though!).
-  - Ultimately, all this is controlled through config, and if you wanted to have both types of S block & both types of L block in 3D Tetris, you could configure it that way?
+  - Ultimately, all this is controlled through config, and if you wanted to have both types of S block & both types of L block in 3D , you could configure it that way.

 What about colors?